The boosted HP filter is more general than you might think: Conclusion

 \begin{quotation} ``Here I suggest an alternative concept of what we might mean by the cyclical component of a possibly nonstationary series: How different is the value at date $t+h$ from the value that we would have expected to see based on its behavior through date $t$?'' \citep[p.~836]{hamilton2018you} \end{quotation}

 This conceptualization acknowledges the possibility of model misspecification in that future paths, including cycles but also trends, may differ from those that may be anticipated from past observations.
 In doing so, the view implicitly accepts that predictive models such as autoregressions may well be incompatible with historical models such as (\ref{eq:y_decomp}) that seek to graduate the data to understand the trends and cycles that have occurred in the past.
+The choice of $h$, based on the researcher's prior knowledge of length of the business cycles, plays a fundamental role.
+In Figure \ref{fig:HRF-h}, we plot the estimated cyclical component of the US GDP under $h=1, 4, 8,$ and $12$.
+When $h=8$, the curve is exactly the same as the bottom-right panel of Figure \ref{fig:GDP-q-21}.
+The dotted vertical lines are $h$-period after the end of the recessions, and the colors are associated with those of the curves.
+According to this graph, how long the economy recovers from the recession is not determined by the data, but by the researcher's choice of $h$.
+This feature is particularly pronounced in the enormous peaks after the Covid-19 recession.

 Trends and cycles in real world economies are complex and often evolve in unanticipated ways even though the mechanisms and behaviors that drive them may well have some common characteristics \citep{reinhart2009time}.
 As \citetalias{phillips2021boosting} (p.~551) remarked: